Emacs Lisp: Byte code

 Byte-compiling can make Emacs Lisp code execute faster.
 Emacs contains a compiler which can translate Emacs Lisp source files into a special representation termed bytecode.
 Emacs Lisp bytecode files have the filename suffix ".elc".
-Compared to source files, bytecode files load faster, occupy less space on the disk, use less memory when loaded, and run faster.
+Compared to source files, bytecode files load and run faster, occupy less disk space, and use less memory when loaded.

-Bytecode still runs more slowly than primitives, but functions loaded as bytecode can be easily modified and re-loaded.
-In addition, bytecode files are platform-independent.
+Bytecode still runs more slowly than primitives, but functions loaded as bytecode can be easily modified and re-loaded, and bytecode files are cross-platform software.
 The standard Emacs Lisp code distributed with Emacs is loaded as bytecode, although the matching source files are usually provided for the user's reference as well.
 User-supplied extensions are typically not byte-compiled, as they are neither as large nor as computationally intensive.

 Language features

-Notably, the "cl-lib" package implements a fairly large subset of Common Lisp.
+The "cl-lib" package implements a fairly large subset of Common Lisp.
 This package replaces an earlier "cl" package, which would overwrite existing Emacs Lisp function definitions with ones more similar to those found in Common Lisp.
 The "cl-lib" package, on the other hand, follows Emacs Lisp style guidelines more closely and prefixes each function and macro it defines with "cl-" (e.g., cl-defun, which doesn't conflict with the name of the built-in defun), avoiding the unexpected changes in behavior that could occur whenever the "cl" package was loaded.

 Emacs Lisp (unlike some other Lisp implementations) does not do tail-call optimization.
 Without this, tail recursions can eventually lead to stack overflow.

 The apel library aids in writing portable Emacs Lisp code, with the help of the polysylabi platform bridge.

 Emacs Lisp is a Lisp-2 like Common Lisp, meaning that it has a function namespace which is separate from the namespace it uses for other variables.

 From dynamic to lexical scoping

 Like MacLisp, Emacs Lisp uses dynamic scope, offering static (or lexical) as an option starting from version 24.
 It can be activated by setting the file local variable lexical-binding.
 Before this option was added, one could use the lexical-let macro from the (now deprecated) "cl" package to provide effective lexical scope.

 In dynamic scoping, if a programmer declares a variable within the scope of a function, it is available to subroutines called from within that function.
 Originally, this was intended as an optimization; lexical scoping was still uncommon and of uncertain performance.
-"I asked RMS when he was implementing emacs lisp why it was dynamically scoped and his exact reply was that lexical scope was too inefficient."
+In computer scientist Olin Shivers's recollection, "I asked RMS when he was implementing emacs lisp why it was dynamically scoped and his exact reply was that lexical scope was too inefficient."
 Dynamic scoping was also meant to provide greater flexibility for user customizations.
 However, dynamic scoping has several disadvantages.
 Firstly, it can easily lead to bugs in large programs, due to unintended interactions between variables in different functions.
 Secondly, accessing variables under dynamic scoping is generally slower than under lexical scoping.